DanishNasarudin/idt-warranty/.github/instructions/default instruction.instructions.md

 use shadcn component where possible.

+always check the component functionality/css classes before using them.

 you may use zustand as the state manager if required.

 refer to the folder structure for current architecture context.